cianeastwood/mvp/README.md

   ![](images/output.png)

-* Secure admin site
-  * Self-maintaining stock database using Yahoo Finance
-  * See screenshots in images folder for examples of functionality
+* Secure admin site for maintaining stock database (See screenshots in images folder for examples of functionality)
+  * Update all company stocks (scrape latest from Yahoo Finance)
+  * Update current S&P 500 constituents (scrape this info from Wikipedia) and populate stock data back to 1988 for any new companies added.
+  * Update portfolio calucations (recalculate optimal allocations for all parameter combinations with latest stock data)
+  * Update portfolio performances (recalculate performances statistics and graphs vs. benchmark indexes)

 ## Data model
 * **Company:** Stores a single company entry.